 What I’m reading: From the Dust Returned by Ray Bradbury.
 Plunked out Something Wicked and Halloween Tree.
 My deep dive into Bradbury continues with more fiction.
 I don’t know why I didn’t read more of his stuff when I was younger.
 Hard-headed, I guess.
 After having to read Fahrenheit 451, it was a matter of principle to not read him.
 A mistake.
 Also, found this interview from NEA’s Big Read which I enjoyed.

 What I’m listening to: Miss Nelson is Missing: The Musical.
-My next theatre project, and I’m getting a head start on the material the best I can.
+My next theatre project and I’m getting a head start on the material the best I can.
 I never thought I’d be one for TYA (Theatre for Young Audiences), but I like it.
-It tends to me much lighter, and therefore you can have a lot of free-spirited fun with it.
-Also, the kids usually are more appreciative than adult audiences.
+It tends to be much lighter, and therefore you can have a lot of free-spirited fun with it.
+Also, kids usually are more appreciative than adult audiences.
 (Not always, but usually.)

 What I’m spending time with: My dog.
 Having a light month of work means more time at home, so he gets the benefit.

 Other things of interest to me this week:

 - Research on the Wendigo.
 I was captivated by the native Alaskan people and some of the tribal myths I heard.
 I did a little research on Alaskan culture and progressed some into Canada and the Pacific Northwest.
 Where, according to the legends of the Algonquian peoples, the Wendigo lived.
 A few links, if you’re interested: Backstory Radio; Extra Credits Animated; How Stuff Works.